nesquena/resume/README.md

 While I was in college, I was always working in the industry as well.
 I did various freelancing jobs, explored multiple stacks and worked for several startups.
-This included my work with [quub](http://techcrunch.com/2009/04/27/quub-a-micromessaging-service-that-asks-what-are-you-doing-and-means-it/) where I had the opportunity to work with one of my best professors from college, [Don Patterson](http://www.ics.uci.edu/faculty/profiles/view_faculty.php?ucinetid=djpatter).
+This included my work with [quub](http://techcrunch.com/2009/04/27/quub-a-micromessaging-service-that-asks-what-are-you-doing-and-means-it/) where I had the opportunity to collaborate closely with one of my best professors from college, [Don Patterson](http://www.ics.uci.edu/faculty/profiles/view_faculty.php?ucinetid=djpatter).

 ## Olepta